commandprompt/pgmanage-docs/src/en/05_enterprise.md

 ```

-## Supported Environment Variables
+### Supported Environment Variables

-`PGMANAGE_LISTEN_ADDRESS`
+`AUDAX_LISTEN_ADDRESS`
 Default: [::]
-The address of the nework interface that pgmanage web service will listen for the connections.
+The address of the network interface that web service will listen for the connections.

-`PGMANAGE_LISTEN_PORT`
+`AUDAX_LISTEN_PORT`
 Default: 80 (or 443 when SSL is enabled)
-The TCP port that pgmanage web service will listen for the connections.
+The TCP port that web service will listen for the connections.

-`PGMANAGE_URL_PREFIX`
+`AUDAX_URL_PREFIX`
 Default: None which means that the app is seved from the root URI.
-This configuration option allows to serve pgmanage from non-root URLs like https://myhost/pgmanage/
+This configuration option allows to serve audax from non-root URLs like https://myhost/audax/

-`PGMANAGE_SSL_ENABLED`
+`AUDAX_SSL_ENABLED`
 Default: False
-If False or unset, pgmanage webservice will run in plain HTTP mode.
-In production mode this option is useful in scenarios when pgmanage is served via reverse proxy which handles SSL/TLS.
+If False or unset, the application web service will run in plain HTTP mode.
+In production mode this option is useful in scenarios when the application is served via reverse proxy which handles SSL/TLS.

-> ⚠️ Don't run pgmanage via plain HTTP in standalone mode in production environments.
+> ⚠️ Don't run audax via plain HTTP in standalone mode in production environments.
-If SSL enabled, PGMANAGE_SSL_CERT and PGMANAGE_SSL_KEY config options must also be set, pointing to the valid certificate and key files.
+If SSL enabled, AUDAX_SSL_CERT and AUDAX_SSL_KEY config options must also be set, pointing to the valid certificate and key files.

-`PGMANAGE_SSL_CERT`
+`AUDAX_SSL_CERT`
 Default: None
 Specifies path to SSL certificate file within the container, required if SSL is enabled.

-`PGMANAGE_SSL_KEY`
+`AUDAX_SSL_KEY`
 Default: None
 Specifies path to corresponding SSL certificate key within the container, required if SSL is enabled.

-`PGMANAGE_SECURE_COOKIES`
+`AUDAX_SECURE_COOKIES`
 Default: False (True when SSL is enabled)
-A boolean flag which is used to enable http cookie secure flag, should be set to True if pgmanage runs over plain HTTP with an external SSL-enabled front-end webserver.
+A boolean flag which is used to enable http cookie secure flag, should be set to True if the application runs over plain HTTP with an external SSL-enabled front-end webserver.

-`PGMANAGE_DEFAULT_USERNAME`
+`AUDAX_DEFAULT_USERNAME`
 Default: admin
 The login name of the built-in admin user account to be created during the first startup of the application.

-`PGMANAGE_DEFAULT_PASSWORD`
+`AUDAX_DEFAULT_PASSWORD`
 Default: admin
 The password of the built-in admin user account to be created during the first startup of the application.

-`PGMANAGE_OAUTH2_AUTO_CREATE_USER`
+`AUDAX_OAUTH2_AUTO_CREATE_USER`
 Default: True
-Tells pgmanage to automatically create local user accounts when authenticating via OAuth2.
-If not enabled, any users to be authenticated via OAuth2 must be manually created locally by a pgmanage admin before they can log in through the OAuth2 provider.
+Tells audax to automatically create local user accounts when authenticating via OAuth2.
+If not enabled, any users to be authenticated via OAuth2 must be manually created locally by a the application admin before they can log in through the OAuth2 provider.

-`PGMANAGE_LICENSE_KEY`
+`AUDAX_LICENSE_KEY`
 Defaut: None
 A key used to decrypt the license file.
 Must be present to enabled Enterprise features

-`PGMANAGE_LICENSE_PATH`
+`AUDAX_LICENSE_PATH`
 Default: None
 A path to a license file within the container.
 Optional.
-By default pgmanage will use **/appdata/pge-license.lic** for the license file path.
+By default audax will use **/appdata/audax-license.lic** for the license file path.

-## Configuration Overrides File
+### Configuration Overrides File
 For some scenarios when passing complex configuration options via environment variables may be impractical.
 For such cases it is possible to define te configuration in **/appdata/override.py** file.
 OAuth2 Provider configuration is a good example of such use case.

-## Setting up OAuth2 Authentication
+### Setting up OAuth2 Authentication
 First of all, the OAuth2 client must be registered on your OAuth2 provider.
 A valid application URL must be specified.
 Obtain OAuth2 client id and client secret from the OAuth2 Client registration page and replace the corresponding placeholders in the following configuration example.